-Whether you teach a large or small course, your students will likely benefit from active learning — a strategy that replaces the standard lecture with a mix of meaningful activities.
-Instead of sitting and listening passively, students purposefully interact with the course material, allowing you to assess what they’ve learned and target their specific needs.
-In other words, active learning promotes deeper, more independent learning and creates a much-needed feedback loop — a definite plus.
+Active learning replaces the traditional lecture with a mix of meaningful activities.
+Instead of sitting and listening passively, students purposefully interact with the course material, allowing you to see what they know and troubleshoot in real time.
+In other words, active learning promotes deeper, more engaged learning, and it establishes a much-needed feedback loop.

 Brainstorming: Introduce a topic or problem and ask for student input.
-Give students a minute to write down their ideas, and then record them on the board.
+Give students a minute to write down their ideas and then write them on the board.

-Concept mapping: Students construct maps representing the relationships or connections between concepts.
+Concept mapping: Students create maps representing the relationships or connections between concepts.
 Concept maps usually contain a collection of nodes (concepts) and links (lines connecting concepts).

 Close reading: Show students how to read and interpret a passage as they follow along.
 Then ask them to interpret similar passages as a class.

-Crumple sort: Ask a question and have each student answer anonymously on a sheet of paper.
-Then tell them to ball it up and throw it to someone else (can throw several times).
-Students will then open the paper balls and use their responses for discussion.
+Crumple sort: Ask a question and have students answer anonymously on a sheet of paper.
+Then have them ball up their response and throw it to someone else (can repeat several times).
+Students then open the paper balls and use their responses for discussion.

 Interactive lecture: Break up the lecture at least once per class to invite student participation.
 They could interpret the features of an image or graph, make calculations and estimates, etc.

-Minute paper: Ask students a question at the end of class and have them write a quick response.
+Minute paper: Pose a question at the end of class and have students write a quick response.

-Muddiest point: Ask students to list the “muddiest point” of a lecture or assignment.
+Muddiest point: Ask students to identify the “muddiest point” of a lecture or assignment.

 Peer review: Have students evaluate the quality and delivery of a partner’s paper or project.